need4swede/wiki-go/data/documents/plugins/document.md

 ---
-order: 90
+order: 100
 ---

 # Neptune Plugin Suite

 The Neptune Plugin Suite is the optional server extension for Jellyfin, Neptune's currently supported backend.
-It adds features that need server-side support and currently ships two plugins, **Indexers** and **MDM**, each handling a distinct part of the client-server relationship.
+Each member handles a distinct part of the client-server relationship: **Indexers** builds shared indexes, **MDM** manages settings and devices, and the upcoming **Transcoder** gives server administrators control over download quality profiles.

 The app itself is backend-agnostic and does not require these plugins.
 Plex, Emby, and additional backends are planned; their extension and plugin options will be documented separately when available.

-Both plugins are free, configure themselves, and need no API keys.
+Suite plugins are free, include useful defaults, and need no API keys.
+Indexers and MDM are available today; Transcoder is implemented but held from the public plugin catalog until its client rollout is ready.